-

 The objective is simple:

-Give companies one final chance to correct defaults at reduced cost.
+To give companies a final opportunity to correct filing defaults at a reduced cost.

 What Is the Validity Period of CCFS?